 Role-Based Access Control Predefined Roles¶

-A role is an aggregation of permissions that define the tasks a user can perform.
 Confluent Platform provides predefined roles to help implement granular permissions for specific resources and to simplify access control across the Confluent Platform.
-You can’t create or define new roles, nor can you modify the permissions for predefined roles.
+A predefined role is a Confluent-defined job function that is assigned a set of permissions required to perform specific actions or operations on Confluent resources.
+Each role is bound to a principal and Confluent resources.
 Users can have multiple roles assigned to them.
 You cannot use a predefined role to override denial-of-access (DENY) that is configured in an ACL.

 When a role is assigned at the cluster-level (Kafka cluster, Schema Registry cluster, ksqlDB cluster,